diffusiondata/taxi-demo/README.md

 ## Deploying and hosting

 The demo is intended to be deployed as two applications to IBM Bluemix and to connect to a Reappt service also created through Bluemix.
-Manifest files are provided for both the frontend and backend to allow them to be easily deployed to Bluemix.
+Manifest files are provided for both the frontend and backend to allow them to be easily deployed to Bluemix using the CloudFoundry command line tools.

 ## Licensing